All Episodes

 Okay, but Rush, I am not a liberal by any means.

-I'm a big Trump fan, and I'm a big animal lover.
+I'm a big Trump fan and I'm a big animal lover.

-I've got my own power.
+I've got my own passion.

 So am I. I'm the biggest animal lover you ever met.

-Okay, but okay, this gorilla got killed because of why?
+Okay, but, okay, this gorilla got killed because of why?

-No matter how you look at it, human error.
+Human error, no matter how you look at it, human error.

-Um, but you know what?
+I don't humanize animals, but you know what?

 Someone's got to stick up for them, and someone does have to give them rights.